The first Black ‘Bachelor’ says antebellum photo controversy highlights the show’s ‘much bigger’ race issue

-Now, with several episodes remaining in the season, the Bachelor himself has weighed in.
+Now, with several episodes remaining in the season, the “Bachelor” himself has weighed in.
 In his most critical comments yet, Matt James wrote that the franchise had “fallen short” in its handling of race.
-He described the photos as “incredibly disappointing” and host Chris Harrison’s actions as a “failure."
-He added that the last few weeks "have been some of the most challenging of my life.”
+He described the photos as “incredibly disappointing” and host Chris Harrison’s actions as a “failure.”
+He added that the last few weeks “have been some of the most challenging of my life.”

-“This moment has sparked critical conversations and reporting, raised important questions, and resulted in inspiring displays of solidarity from The Bachelor nation,” James, 29, wrote Monday in a statement on his Instagram.
+“This moment has sparked critical conversations and reporting, raised important questions, and resulted in inspiring displays of solidarity from The Bachelor nation,” James, 29, wrote Monday in a statement on his Instagram account.
 “It has also pushed me to reevaluate and process what my experience on The Bachelor represents, not just for me, but for all of the contestants of color, especially the Black contestants of this season and seasons past, and for you, the viewers at home.”

 The ABC series has long been faulted for issues with race and representation.
 Two Black men who auditioned for the show filed a class-action racial discrimination lawsuit against ABC and Warner Horizon Television in 2012, alleging that people of color were not given the same consideration as others.
 The lawsuit was ultimately dismissed; the show cast its first Latino star the following year.